Advanced Battle Concepts

 Disarming: an attack of this type is designed not to harm a foe, but to instead remove something from their person.
 Most often this is a gun or some other weapon.
 Disarming requires a blue attack roll with most attack powers, as it is a tricky maneuver to execute during the best of times.
 However, the advantage is that a yellow attack roll is always downgraded to blue in such instances (which is great for non-lethal gunplay).

 Dive Bomb: whenever one is rapidly accelerating towards the earth, they can aim towards a specific target below to attempt a tremendous charging attack.
 A dive bomb maneuver provides those who attempt it a +1 RS to hit - +2 RS if they're actually flying, and not just falling or leaping downward.
 A dive bomb provides a like damage increase, on top of that provided for the space moved through.

 Ensnaring: a large number of tools and weapons exist to ensnare a foe, trapping them such that they cannot move.
 Nets, bolos, and (when used carefully) whips can be wielded in this fashion.
-Such items require a Coordination ACT to hit their target, who (if this ACT is successful) may attempt a Brawn check to wriggle out of his or her bindings.
+Such items require a Coordination ACTION to hit their target, who (if this ACTION is successful) may attempt a Brawn check to wriggle out of his or her bindings.
 Failing this, the ensnared foe must escape from their bonds in some other fashion.